dh85/SpotifyWebAPI/Sources/SpotifyKit/Documentation.docc/NetworkSecurity.md

 - The built-in ``URLSessionHTTPClient`` uses an ephemeral `URLSession` (no shared caches/cookies) with the platform's default trust evaluation.
 - All `SpotifyClient` factory helpers (`pkce`, `authorizationCode`, `clientCredentials`) accept an `httpClient:` argument.
 If you do not pass one, `URLSessionHTTPClient()` is created for you.
-- Provide your own `HTTPClient` to take complete control over TLS behavior.
+- Provide your own `HTTPClient` to take complete control over TLS behaviour.

 ## Pinning With URLSession